 Subject matter jurisdiction in probate and estate administration matters in Texas can be especially confusing and tricky.
 A major cause for confusion is that, in Texas, jurisdiction over probate and estate administration matters varies from county to county, which means that detailed research into the rules governing the particular county is necessary to determine jurisdictional issues for that county.
 You should not call the courts or the county clerk for advice.
 They are not likely to answer your questions.
 Even if they do answer your questions, you are still ultimately responsible for figuring these issues out on your own and you are not entitled to rely on any legal advice given by the county clerk’s office or any court staff.

 Statutory Probate Courts, County Courts at Law Exercising Probate Jurisdiction (aka County Courts at Law with probate jurisdiction), and Constitutional County Courts (aka County Courts).
 As if the rules were not complicated enough already, the Texas Legislature has even named the probate courts in a highly confusing manner.
 For example, County Courts at Law are the same thing as Statutory County Courts, but not the same thing as Statutory Probate Courts, and Constitutional County Courts are also called simply County Courts, which means that a County Court is a completely different court from a County Court at Law.
 Under Tex.
 Gov’t Code § 25.0003, any statutory county court (aka “county court at law”) has original probate jurisdiction unless otherwise provided.
-You will want to check Subchapter C, Chapter 25 of the Texas Government Code for any potential exceptions to the general rule that county courts at law have original probate jurisdiction.
-Also, you can generally check Subchapter C, Chapter 25 of the Texas Government Code to see if your county has any statutory county courts or not.
-You can also generally use Subchapter C, Chapter 25 of the Texas Government Code to find out whether your county has statutory probate courts or not.
+You will want to check Title 2, Subtitle A, Chapter 25, Subchapter C of the Texas Government Code for any potential exceptions to the general rule that county courts at law have original probate jurisdiction.
+Also, you can generally check Subchapter C, starting at Tex.
+Gov’t Code § 25.0041, to see if your county has any statutory county courts or not.
+You can also generally use Subchapter C to find out whether your county has statutory probate courts or not.
 Every county in Texas has a constitutional county court (aka “county court”).
 See Tex.
 Gov’t Code § 21.009(1); Tex.
 Const.
 Art.
 5 § 15; Tex.
 Gov’t Code § 26.041 et. seq.
 Each county has one County Judge who presides over the county court aka constitutional county court as well as the County Commissioners Court and the county itself.
 Tex.
 Const. art.
 5 §§ 15, 16, 18.

 With that out of the way, you can figure out probate jurisdictional issues by looking at whether (1) your county has a statutory probate court, (2) your county has no statutory probate court or county court at law exercising probate jurisdiction, or (3) your county has no statutory probate court, but does have a county court at law exercising probate jurisdiction.
 As explained above, most county courts at law do have probate jurisdiction, but you still have to check each county for any exceptions to this general rule.